w41bu1/w41bu1.github.io/content/docs/_index.md

 ---
-title: Documentation
+title: Playbook
-next: first-page
+comments: false
 ---

-This is a demo of the theme's documentation layout.
+This is a demo of the theme's Playbook layout.

 ## Hello, World!